meta2020/DTAsens/README.md

   - After logit transformation: y1/y2/v1/v2

-**The colnames of data must be either of the above**
+<span style="color:red">**Attention: the column names of data must be
+either of the above.**</span>

 ## Example

 This is an example which shows you how to solve a common problem.

 To take the data `IVD` as example, print the first several lines of data.

 ``` r
 ## Load package